OfficeDev/office-js-docs-pr/docs/develop/auth-external-add-ins.md

 Popular online services, including Office 365, Google, Facebook, LinkedIn, SalesForce, and GitHub, let developers give users access to their accounts in other applications.
 This gives you the ability to include these services in your Office Add-in.

 > [!NOTE]
-> The remainder of this article is about getting access to non-Microsoft services.
+> The remainder of this article is about accessing non-Microsoft services.
 For information about accessing Microsoft Graph (including Office 365), see [Access to Microsoft Graph with SSO](overview-authn-authz.md#access-to-microsoft-graph-with-sso) and [Access to Microsoft Graph without SSO](overview-authn-authz.md#access-to-microsoft-graph-without-sso).

 The industry standard framework for enabling web application access to an online service is **OAuth 2.0**.
 In most situations, you don't need to know the details of how the framework works to use it in your add-in.
 Many libraries are available that simplify the details for you.